Defining and classifying TQFTs via surgery: Classifying (1+1)-dimensional TQFTs

 \begin{proof} It is straightforward to see that a (1+1)-dimensional TQFT

 gives rise to a Frobenius algebra.
 Indeed, let $A := F(S^1)$.
 If $S$ is a pair-of-pants cobordism from $S^1 \sqcup S^1$ to $S^1$, then the multiplication is given by

 where the first map is the natural isomorphism coming from the monoidal structure of~$F$.
-If~$D$ denotes the cobordism from~$S^1$ to~$\emptyset$ given by a disk, then $\theta := F(D)$.
-If we turn~$D$ upside-down and reverse its orientation, we obtain a cobordism~$-\ol{D}$ from~$\emptyset$ to~$S^1$.
-Then $F\left(-\ol{D}\right)(1) \in A$ is the unit.
+If~$\D$ denotes the cobordism from~$S^1$ to~$\emptyset$ given by a disk, then $\theta := F(\D)$.
+We can also view the disk as a cobordism from~$\emptyset$ to~$S^1$ which we denote by~$\ol{\D}$ .
+Then $F\left(\ol{\D}\right)(1) \in A$ is the unit.
 It is now straightforward to check that these form a Frobenius algebra.
 Commutativity follows from the symmetry of~$F$.

 The non-trivial direction is associating a TQFT to a Frobenius algebra.
 Given a Frobenius algebra~$A$, we describe the ingredients of Theorem~\ref{thm:TQFT} needed to define a TQFT, namely, a symmetric monoidal functor $F \colon \Man_1 \to \Vect_\F$ and maps induced by framed spheres that satisfy the required relations.